Mohammadhoseinajorloo/Task-manager/README.md

    ## tools:
     - database : mysql database
     - http.serve built in library python
+2. create a authentication system in fastapi framework
+    ## tools:
+    1. fastapi framework

 # TODO LIST

 - [x] write routing system
-- [ ] error handling
+- [x] error handling -> automatically in fastapi
     - [x] datastracture and route serviece
 - [x] fixed not load css file in web server
-- [ ] redirected registering page in login page and display massage for successful registration.
+- [x] redirected registering page in login page and display massage for successful registration. -> automatically in fastapi
 - [x] README
 - [ ] massage system for warning and error in registration user.
 - [ ] test all function in project